millermedeiros/esformatter/doc/config.md

 ## pipe

-Since we don't expect everyone to write plugins that only works with esformatter we decided to encourage the usage of standalone CLI tools.
+Since we don't expect everyone to write plugins that only works with esformatter we decided to support the usage of standalone CLI tools.

 ```js
 {